iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 Previous versions of `@bentley/imodeljs-frontend` included API keys for Bing Maps, MapBox Imagery, and Cesium ION that would be used for _all_ iTwin.js applications.
 These common keys are no longer supported and will soon be disabled.
 All applications will now need to provide their own keys.

-A valid [MapBox](https://www.mapbox.com/) key is required for display of map imagery in views with [BackgroundMapSettings.providerName]($common) set to "MapBoxProvider".
+A valid [MapBox](https://www.mapbox.com/) key is required for display of map imagery in views with [BackgroundMapProvider.name]($common) set to "MapBoxProvider".

 A valid [Bing Maps](https://www.bing.com/maps) key is required for:
-- Display of map imagery in views with [BackgroundMapSettings.providerName]($common) set to "BingProvider".
+- Display of map imagery in views with [BackgroundMapProvider.name]($common) set to "BingProvider".
 - Location services supplied by [BingLocationProvider]($frontend), along with tools that use these services like [ViewGlobeLocationTool]($frontend).
 - Elevation services supplied by [BingElevationProvider]($frontend), including accurate 3d terrain display.